lyteword/chspurgeon-tod/volume-3/psalm-72.md

 (d) To judge devils.

-3\.Our Lord's character.
+3\.
+Our Lord's character.
 He is righteous in rewarding and punishing, righteous towards God and man.

-4\.Our loyal prayer.
+4\.
+Our loyal prayer.
 This asks for his rule over ourselves and the universe.

 **Verse 2.** The rule of Christ in his church.

-1\.The subjects.
+1\.
+The subjects.

 (a) Thy people, the elect, called, etc.

 (b) Thy poor, through conviction and consciousness of sin.

-2\.The ruler.
+2\.
+The ruler.
 He, only, truly, constantly, etc.

-3\.The rule.—Righteous, impartial, gentle, prudent, etc. Lesson.
+3\.
+The rule.—Righteous, impartial, gentle, prudent, etc. Lesson.
 Desire this rule.

 **Verse 3.** Mountains of divine decree, of immutable truth, of almighty power, of eternal grace, etc. These mountains of God are securities of peace.